StevenGann/stevengann.github.io/_posts/2025-08-20-Neural-Networks.md

 I've seen this evolution firsthand in my own projects.
 My early attempts at neural networks used deep architectures with many small layers, and they were a nightmare to train.
 The networks would get stuck in local minima, suffer from vanishing gradients, and take forever to converge.
 When I switched to wider, shallower architectures, suddenly everything started working much better.

-This shift reflects our understanding that:
-- **Deep networks** can learn hierarchical representations but are harder to train
-- **Wide networks** can learn complex patterns more easily but require more parameters
-- **Optimal architectures** balance depth and width based on the specific problem
+This shift really highlights how our understanding of neural network design has evolved.
+Deep networks, with many layers, are great at learning hierarchical representations, but they can be tricky to train and often run into issues like vanishing gradients.
+On the other hand, wide networks—those with more neurons per layer—tend to pick up complex patterns more easily, though they come with the tradeoff of needing more parameters and computational resources.
+Ultimately, the best results come from finding the right balance between depth and width, tailoring the architecture to fit the specific problem you're trying to solve.

 ```mermaid
 graph TD